akmur/starterWebpack/README.md

 ### package.json

-This file includes all the npm packages and a number of npm scripts in order to compile Scss to Css, autoprefix the result, pack media queries together and so on
+This file includes all the npm packages (including a jQuery package included as for test purposes) and a number of npm scripts in order to compile Scss to Css, autoprefix the result, pack media queries together and so on

 ### webpack.config.js